stacks-network/stacks-core/docs/atlas_network.md

 It can do so at any point in time after the chunk was first stored, because only the peers who maintain the chunk's hash bucket have to store it.
-This is a *fundamental* problem with structured overlay networks that perform request routing based on content hash--they give the attacker insight as to the path(s) the queries take through the peer graph, and thus reduce the number of paths the attacker must disrupt in order to censor the chunk.
+This is a *fundamental* problem with structured overlay networks that perform request routing based on content hash---they give the attacker insight as to the path(s) the queries take through the peer graph, and thus reduce the number of paths the attacker must disrupt in order to censor the chunk.